immunant/selfrando/docs/design.md

 ## Compiler requirements

-Any compiler can be used with selfrando, but the compiler just outputs each function in a separate code (typically this is accomplished by passing `-ffunction-sections`).
+Any compiler can be used with selfrando, but the compiler just outputs each function in a separate code section (typically this is accomplished by passing `-ffunction-sections`).
 In addition, the compiler must generate position independent code (typically using the `-fPIC` option).
 Note that selfrando cannot currently be used to compile programs with link time optimization.